 The SSDI program is commonly confused with another type of assistance that might be available from the SSA.
-This second program is called Supplemental Security Income.
+This second program is called Supplemental Security Income (SSI).
 Unlike SSDI, SSI is available to certain disabled workers based on their financial needs rather than on their work histories.
-By contrast, SSDI eligibility depends on your having attained the required minimum work credits along with your disability meeting certain criteria.

-In order to qualify for SSDI, you must have the following minimum work credits, depending on your age:
+In order to qualify for SSDI, you must have the following minimum work credits, which depend on your age:

 - If you are 21 to 24, you must have earned six credits in the preceding three years.

-- If you are 24 to 31, you must have earned enough credits during the time since you turned 21 that equal what you earned during half of that time period.
+- If you are 24 to 31, you must have been earning credits throughout half the time since your 21st birthday

 - If you are 32 to 42, you must have earned 20 credits during the past 10 years.

 - If you are 43 or older, you must have earned 22 to 40 credits, depending on your age.
-Twenty of your credits must have been earned during the last 10 years.
+Twenty of your credits must have been earned during the last ten years.

 Here are a few of the many examples of qualifying conditions for SSDI:

 If you decide to apply for SSDI, you will need to be able to prove that your disability meets or exceeds the SSA’s requirements.
-In order to do this, you will need to understand all of the complex language in your medical records.
-You should keep in mind that the SSA denies most applications that are initially filed no matter if they are accurate and contain the needed evidence.
+To do this, you will need to understand all of the complex terminology in your medical records, which can be difficult and overwhelming.
+You should keep in mind that the SSA denies most applications that are initially filed, even if they are accurate and contain sufficient evidence.

-If you receive a notice of denial, you will have a limited time period to appeal it.
+If you receive a notice of denial, you will have a limited amount of time to appeal it.
 The Social Security Administration has an internal four-step appeal process.
-It is possible that you may be able to win on your appeal, but you should understand that the appeals are usually more complicated than the applications.
+You may be able to win your appeal, but the appeals process is usually more complicated than the initial application process.

 Whether you are getting ready to apply or need to appeal a denial, getting the right help from an experienced attorney at Chermol & Fishman LLC may make the difference in your ultimate success.